elb98rm/search-string-parser/README.md

 Items left to look at:

 * Finish ParserEn implementation - currently under development
-* Testing is no longer valid due to pattern changes - these are being redeveloped
+* Testing has been restored to 100% on files not being redeveloped
-* Review location of internal functions (possibly move to a separate class)
 * Documentation to be expanded to be more "ELI5"

 This should be PSR-2, PSR-4 compliant, but as it's a beta there may be some problems.